-So, to find out more about how to plan a trip abroad, check out our free 72-page guide "Should I take a gap year?".
+So, to find out more about how to plan a trip abroad, check out our free 72-page guide "Should I go Travelling?".
 Inside you'll find lots of advice and ideas, as well as useful tips about packing, vaccinations, visas, local customs, and much more.
 There is also a section for parents to read.

-To download your copy of The Guide, just fill in your email address here:
+To download your copy of The Guide, just fill in your email address below.

 By downloading this guide you will be subscribed to the Gap 360 mailing list; you can unsubscribe at any time.